hdezmariela/bank_virtual_queue/README.md

 ![](src/images/gui_examples/queue_manager.png)

 ### Output Monitor
 The output monitor shows the ticket that is now serving and the ticket that are on queue.
+It also shows a section of advertisements, which will change when any of the tickets information changes.

 ![](src/images/gui_examples/output_monitor.png)